Julyfan77/StockPredict/README.md

 # Visualization:
 In the visualization phase of our project, we will use line plots to compare actual vs. predicted prices, allowing us to observe how closely our model’s predictions align with real stock price trends over time.
 Alongside the line plots, a residual plot will illustrate the differences (residuals) between actual and predicted prices, enabling us to assess the model's consistency and identify any biases or areas for improvement.
 Additionally, we will display an accuracy rate below each chart, calculated using Mean Absolute Percentage Error (MAPE) and presented as a percentage, providing an immediate summary of the model’s overall reliability for each stock.
 These visual tools will collectively offer a comprehensive view of our model's performance, helping us evaluate its effectiveness, pinpoint discrepancies, and guide future enhancements.

+Please refer to StockPredict_Website file in Github, to run it please open with:
+"cd StockPredict_Website"
+"python app.py"
+the website should be available through local at http://127.0.0.1:5000

 # Potential Extensions:
 Since our result showed a potential under-performance with more complex datasets, we considered several plans to improve its performance.